Facebook marketing is somewhat of a double-edged sword.

 But in terms of comments, it’s a little lackluster.

-Don’t get me wrong, I’ve posted multiple articles on Facebook that received numerous comments.
+Don’t get us wrong, we’ve posted multiple articles on Facebook that received numerous comments.

-But take a look at what happened when I posted a video recently.
+But take a look at what happened when we posted a video recently.

 There was solid engagement in terms of likes and shares.